kaustav202/JS-DOM-Snippets/README.md

 ### Features

 - Any script that shows DOM element manipualtion
-- The working of a specific js method
+- Any script that shows the working of a specific js method
 - Any technique that's commonly used utilising js
 - A sub feature or app